ABabhulkar/nRF_samples/doc/nrf_tasks/tasks/[NRF-4] Update UART central to connect with 2 nodes.md

 ###### Next steps
 - Investigate if separate threads are possible for each BLE connection as it happens based on callbacks.
 - Try to understand and optimize found code.

+##### 01-08-2024
+- Threads are not possible as ble works on callbacks.
+- Code updated